audreyford/audreyford.github.io/essays/baby-developer.md

 ## Athletic software engineering

-To get better at Javascript athletic software engineering is quite useful since it’s a good way to practice and develop my skills on the daily.
-I do admit I get very anxious during practice our practice WODs in class but was pleasantly surprised to see myself doing well.
+To get better at Javascript, athletic software engineering is quite useful since it’s a good way to practice and develop my skills on the daily.
+I do admit I get very anxious during our practice WODs in class but I was pleasantly surprised to see myself doing well.
 Besides getting better at Javascript, I think athletic software engineering will help me overcome this negative anxious feeling to become something I can look forward to!

 ## Does not feel like a chore